Commentator urges caution in selection of PNP president

 Phillips, after leading the party to a crushing 14-49 defeat in the September 3 General Election, has indicated that he is ready to walk away from the top job.

-Yesterday, Scott, a former Jamaica Labour Party (JLP) mayor for Montego Bay, said the leadership race must go beyond personality, appearance or even education.
+Yesterday, Scott, a former mayor for Montego Bay, said the leadership race must go beyond personality, appearance or even education.

 Drawing on statistics from the last two general elections, he said in both instances more than 70 per cent of voters abstained from the polls for both the governing JLP and the PNP.